programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 <The Nightwatch>   <was created by>   <Rembrandt van Rijn> .
 ```

-would more likely look something like this[^rkm]:
+would more likely look something like this:

-[^rkm]: N.B. the Rijksmuseum has not (yet) built their own Linked Data site, so the URL in this query is just for demo purposes.

 ```
 <http://data.rijksmuseum.nl/item/8909812347> <http://purl.org/dc/terms/creator>  <http://dbpedia.org/resource/Rembrandt>.
 ```

+_N.B. the Rijksmuseum has not (yet) built their own Linked Data site, so the URL in this query is just for demo purposes._

 In order to get the _labels_ for each of these URI's, what we're really doing is
 just retrieving more RDF statements: